djcooke/compendium/_potd_101_enemies/hornet.md

   resolution: false
 abilities:
   - name: Final Sting
-    description: 'Deals 99% max HP damage; used if not killed fast enough;
+    potency: 99% of max HP
-    possible to outrange'
+    description: 'sacrificial enrage; possible to outrange; used at 22-second intervals'
 ---